CauseIam1/The_Moon_is_Obviously_our_Reflection/README.md

 **![Eye](Eye.png)**

 # Now you can call me crazy, but there once was a guy named Noah who everyone else called crazy as well, until the day it started raining.

+## Which will tie into the next data drop, MARS our original home until it's atmosphere was destroyed and they had to move to the next closet crater, Sulpicius Gallus M - aka Earth